ChristopherDay/Gangster-Legends-V2/README.md

 Example
 =======

-A demo can be founf at http://glscript.cdcoding.com/demo/
+A demo can be found at http://glscript.cdcoding.com/demo/

 The username is admin and the password is adminPass